“I like long hair better.”

 I broke up with him.
 I removed my extensions and cut my hair.
 Chin-length hair was the new me.
 He would’ve hated it, but I loved it.
 I loved how easy it became.
 I loved how light my heart was.
 I loved how free I felt because I no longer had his hands, or that beloved hair, around my neck.
 I was free.

 It’s been three years.
 My hair is still short.
 I am still free.
-And finally, I am proud of the beauty God has given to me.
+And finally, I am proud.